 After you have figured out what type of circuit breakers you need, you can find a suitable breaker for your circuit.
 Siemens QP and standard plug-on-type fuses are compatible with Square D load centers and panels.
 Make sure to select the correct breaker brand, because breakers do not interchangeable.
 You may also want to check the breakers you buy for your new breaker.

 You may also need to consult the manufacturer’s manual for the exact specifications of your panel and breakers.
-For example, Eaton Type CL 1 and UL-Classified breaker types are compatible with Square D load centers.
-In addition to these, Siemens QD Series breakers are UL-listed and are classified for Square D load centers.
+For example, Eaton Type CL 1 and UL-Classified breaker types are compatible with Eaton load centers.
+In addition to these, Eaton Series breakers are UL-listed and are classified not for use Square D load centers.
 They can’t be used instead of QO breaker units.

 What Circuit Breakers Are Interchangeable?